theecanmole/nzu/Readme.md

-## New Zealand Emission Unit Prices in the NZ Emissions Trading Scheme 2010 to 2017.
+## New Zealand Emission Unit Prices in the NZ Emissions Trading Scheme 2010 to date.

 ### Description